This adorable New Year’s Cake is the perfect dessert for ringing in the new year! It’s a New Year’s version of the ever-popular unicorn cake.

 Best Tips for Making a New Year’s Cake

 - Plan ahead.
 You can make the ears, horn/hat, and stars in advance so they’re ready to be put on your cake.

 - If the eyes don’t come out perfectly when you pipe them on, use a toothpick to wipe them off and then try again.

 - Pipe lots of rosettes in different sizes – the more the merrier.

 - Have some champagne on hand so you can celebrate while you decorate!

 If you like this post, also check out the Halloween witch unicorn cake Lia created.

-Other New Year’s Dessert Ideas
+Other New Year’s Dessert and Food Ideas

 - Champagne and white chocolate rice pudding (Anything with champagne is perfect for New Years!)